LancerRobotics/ftc_app_RESQ/README.md

  - Sonar --> (TBD) to detect distance, can be used in autonomous for more accurate movement (VALUES: need to be tested)
  - Motor Encoders --> to detect "ticks" or movement for the wheels, encoded movement in autonomous, move certain distances (VALUES: need to be tested) (Maybe 0-1400?)

-FTCLib and FTCVision will be used in the code (Thanks to LASA Robotics)
+FTCLib and FTCVision will possibly be used in the code (Thanks to LASA Robotics)

 **************************************************************************************